prime-fox-2020/fancy-to-do/README.md

 * RESTful endpoint for Todo's CRUD operation
 * SPA based, Fast and Responsive
 * Google Sign-in
-* 3rd party API send user an email when register completed
-* 3rd party API send user an email when Add new Todo's
+* 3rd party API (send user an email when register and add new Todo)
-* JSON formatted response

 # URL
 ```